giiigglesgalore/ComfyUI_Notes/NOTES.md

    2. to decrease the weight in "Apply InstantID"
    3. to add IPAdapter (Face ID model)
    4. to add second IPAdapter with desired style image sample

-Questions
-- what is "CLIP Vision"? what is the difference between "CLIP" and "CLIP Vision"?
-- what does "cfg" do in KSmapler? why with more conditioning, cfg should be lower?

-## InstantID Advanced Node
+4. InstantID Advanced Node
 - it has two components - IPAdapter embedding, ControlNet
 - IPAdapter apply up to 25% and ControlNet takes care of the rest
 - rule of thumb: keep low weight on IPAdapter to make the result stay close to the prompt
 ![image](https://github.com/user-attachments/assets/ee8f3a39-ca0a-443b-94e7-eee99eefe982)

+Questions
+- what is "CLIP Vision"? what is the difference between "CLIP" and "CLIP Vision"?
+- what does "cfg" do in KSmapler? why with more conditioning, cfg should be lower?

 ## FLUX: Metadata Selection
 ### Samplers and Schedulers